 The second year is focused on seeing a diverse outpatient population for a full range of outpatient treatments.
 In addition, second-year fellows learn about forensics in probate/family and juvenile court clinic settings, and school consultation.
 Eight hours a week throughout the second year is available for elective time and scholarly activity.
 All second-year fellows complete a Clinical Scholarship Project.
 Fellows in both years participate in quality improvement initiatives and case presentations.

 The Training Program in Child and Adolescent Psychiatry at Cambridge Health Alliance recruits five fellows per year.
-Interested applicants should submit an application via ERAS by October 15, 2015.
-Interviews will be offered in September through the beginning of December.
+Interested applicants should submit an application via ERAS by October 15, 2016.
+Interviews will be offered in September through November.
 The match list is submitted in mid-December and match results announced in January for the following training year.
-We accept fellows only after their PGY-III year of training (or beyond) who have passed USMLE III, completed required Clinical Skills Verification Exams, and met all ACGME requirements for general psychiatry.
+We accept fellows only after their PGY-III year of training (or beyond) who have passed USMLE III, completed required Clinical Skills Examinations (CESs), and met all ACGME requirements for general psychiatry.
 Our program participates in the NRMP match for fellows in Child and Adolescent Psychiatry.
 We are an equal opportunity employer and training program and seek to recruit minority trainees and faculty members who will assist us in providing services to minority groups in our community.